FreshAlacrity/freshalacrity.github.io/a/process.md

     - rewrite for test() function
     - documentation added for test() function
-    - simple tests added for test() and getFuncName() Dec 11, 2020
+    - simple tests added for test() and getFuncName()
+    - documentation for getFreqFromNote() and a console log if an invalid input for @param a4 is received Dec 11, 2020
     - added absValue to {math}
     - coding notes seperated into notes.md